Agalloch: Reunion (2023–present)

+Musical style and influences

 Agalloch performed a progressive and avant-garde style of folk metal that encompassed an eclectic range of tendencies including neofolk, post-rock, black metal and doom metal.

 Common themes in Agalloch's imagery and subject matter were the beauty of nature, winter, melancholy and allusions to ancestral paganism.
 Don Anderson described Norse mythology as a major influence on the band and said that "heathen culture" was the main inspiration for frontman John Haughm in particular.
 Anderson said that the band's take on Ralph Waldo Emerson's philosophy could be viewed as a kind of worship of nature, but that no one in the band practiced paganism as a religion.

 Agalloch also used non-traditional instruments, such as a deer skull.
 In the song "The Lodge", Haughm struck the deer skull to create an unusual clicking sound.

 In a 1999 Wicked World interview with Haughm and Walton, done by Dan Tobin, the band members listed influences including Katatonia, Ulver, The 3rd and the Mortal, Swans and Godspeed You!
 Black Emperor.
 In another interview with the Metal Rules webzine, the band cited filmmakers such as Alejandro Jodorowsky, Jim Jarmusch and Ingmar Bergman as influences.
+Haughm has also noted an admiration for filmmaker Andrei Tarkovsky.
 They have also referenced literary works, as on Faustian Echoes.
 In another interview, John lists Bethlehem, Fields Of The Nephilim, Coil, Arvo Pärt, Death In June, Steve Reich, and Joy Division as influences.
 He also says that Rush is his "favorite band in the world".